-Established in 1993, the Women of Color Leadership Network (WOCLN) at Center for Women & Community provides advocacy, mentoring, programming, and training for women of color as well as workshops a nd events for the general public.
-In addition, WOCLN functions as a home for women of color on campus and the Five College community, connecting women to one another.
+Established in 1993, the Women of the Color Leadership Network (WOCLN) at Center for Women & Community provides advocacy, mentoring, programming, training and a home for women and non-binary people of color as well as workshops and events for the general public.
+WOCLN connects students at UMass and the Five Colleges to one another and to the larger community.
 WOCLN works independently and in collaboration with many campus and community groups and organizations.

-As a program of the Center for Women & Community at UMass Amherst, WOCLN celebrates and supports the accomplishments and endeavors of all self-identified women and nonbinary persons of color in the Five College Consortium of Western Massachusetts.
-Conceptually, the term “women of color” refers to underrepresented identities, including Black/African American, African, Latina, Caribbean, Latin-American, Chicana, Asian-Pacific Islander, South Asian, Native American/Indigenous, Middle Eastern, Arab/Arab American, Biracial and Multiracial.
+As a program of the Center for Women & Community at UMass Amherst, WOCLN celebrates and supports the accomplishments and endeavors of all self-identified women and nonbinary people of color in the Five College Consortium of Western Massachusetts.
+Conceptually, the term “person of color” refers to underrepresented identities, such as Black/African American, African, Latina, Caribbean, Latin-American, Chicana, Asian-Pacific Islander, South Asian, Native American/Indigenous, Middle Eastern, Arab/Arab American, Biracial and Multiracial.

-- Program of the Everywoman's Center 1993-2005 -Originally called the Women of Color Program (1993-1997), the program was created through activist efforts of International women to re-instate funds and resources dedicated to supporting and retaining women of color.
+The WOCLN was created through activist efforts of international women to reinstate funds and resources dedicated to supporting and retaining women of color.
+Originally, the program was named the Women of Color Program (1993-1997).